-China, where the language is most spoken in, is now the world’s second largest economic behind the United States, surpassing Japan.
-With many companies looking to expand businesses all over the world, one’s ability to speak Mandarin will secure their future in many working fields, such as education, healthcare, and any business ventures.
+China, where the language is most spoken in, is now the world’s second largest economic power behind the United States, surpassing Japan.
+With many Chinese companies looking to expand businesses all over the world, one’s ability to speak Mandarin will secure their future in many working fields, such as education, healthcare, and any business ventures.

-Therefore, many parents decide to send their children to Chinese schools so they can pick up Mandarin as a third language from a young age and learn to converse it confidently in a more accepting environment.
+Therefore, many parents decide to send their children to Chinese schools so they can pick up Mandarin as a third language from a young age and learn to converse in it confidently in a more accepting environment.

 Maybe the problem lies with national schools

 Vernacular schools have always been used as a scapegoat in debates over racism.
-Because they are Indian and Chinese centric, the schools are accused to be the cause of the disunity among multiracial Malaysians.
+Because they are Indian and Chinese centric, the schools are accused to be the cause of disunity among multiracial Malaysians.
 But what these schools actually promote is interracial understanding.

-Parents who chose to enroll their children in Chinese vernacular schools admitted that the children do not experience any form of discriminations.
+Parents who chose to enrol their children in Chinese vernacular schools admitted that the children do not experience any form of discriminations.
 In fact, the teachers are highly committed, professional, and dedicated to all of the students.

-Furthermore, not only are national schools claimed to be providing lower education quality, even among the same ethnic discrimination sometimes still exists.
+Furthermore, not only are national schools claimed to be providing lower education quality, even among the same ethnic groups discrimination still exists.
 As a result, more parents feel obliged to send their children to a school where learning environment is convenient and equal for all.